thefinnomenon/graphql-algolia-transformer/README.md

 }
 ```

-**Unfortunately, you have to define these parameters for each model that has the @algolia directive.** I can't declare the parameters AlogliaAppId and AlgoliaApiKey in each stack because it complains about the parameters name conflicting.
+**Unfortunately, you have to define these parameters for each model that has the @algolia directive.** I can't declare the parameters AlgoliaAppId and AlgoliaApiKey in each stack because it complains about the parameters name conflicting.
 I also tried exporting them from CustomResources.json but couldn't get it to work.
 This is a good issue to work on if you want to contribute.

 ## Push Changes
 `amplify push`